Seigmannen/CarpetSkyAdditions-Datapack/README.md

 # CarpetSkyAdditions-Datapack

-**Status:** In Development.
-Not ready for full use—testing phase ongoing.

 ## Overview
 The `CarpetSkyAdditions-Datapack` is a custom Minecraft datapack designed to complement the [CarpetSkyAdditions-Reborn](https://github.com/TreeOfSelf/CarpetSkyAdditions-Reborn) Fabric mod for Minecraft 1.21.1.
 It introduces several new mechanics and tweaks to enhance skyblock gameplay by adding unique features, advancements, and interactions not covered by the mod alone.